-Stir the Corn Flakes until they are completely covered in green marshmallows.
+Stir the cornflake mixture until it is completely covered in green melted marshmallows.

 Add the red hot candies to the wreath.
 You can center them toward the top as I did.

-I’ve also seen people add them all the way around the wreath.
+I’ve also seen people add the red candies all the way around the wreath.
 This is where you can let creativity take over.
 The kids will have a great time adding the candy.